DEV-learn-co-students/careers-job-search-mindset-flatiron-labs/README.md

 * *Enthusiasm* - During interviews, do you express sincere interest for company’s mission and the role you would be growing into?
 * *Honesty* - Are you upfront about what you do or don’t know?
 If you don’t know something, you can always say you’ll put time into learning the new skill.

 Do you have these types of attitudes?
-If you don’t yet, being aware and cultivating them during your job search will put you far ahead in landing your next full-time job as an engineer.
+If you don’t yet, being aware and cultivating them during your job search will put you far ahead in landing your next full-time job as a developer.

-## Reminder

-People will be looking you up, looking into your background, and generally paying attention to your professional presence while you’re job-seeking.
-It’s important to maintain a professional image!
-Do your best to stay out of trouble: Don’t get arrested.
-Don’t tweet a string of profanities on your public Twitter.
-And remember that drug testing is a viable possibility as you are considered for a position.

-:)

 ## Getting a Job is Easier When You're Positive